-An auxiliary relay energized when the throttle is opened for power, it functions to prevent traction motor field shunting contactors from closing unless locomotive is in power.
-It also functions to establish the load regulator in a potentiometer circuit for better excitation control.
+An auxiliary relay energized when the throttle is opened for power.
+One function of the relay is to prevent traction motor field shunting contactors from closing unless locomotive is inpower.
+Another function is to establish the load regulator in a potentiometer circuit for better excitation control.